 Raised in California, Dvora earned her Bachelor’s Degree in International Affairs and French at the University of Colorado, Boulder.
 She received her Master’s Degree in International Public Health from Columbia University, and received her Ph.D in Epidemiology from the Fielding School of Public Health at UCLA.
-She is married to Andrew Davey, and they have a 3-year old son, Ayden, and a newborn daughter named Sophia Rachel.
+She is married to Andrew Davey, and they have a four year old son, Ayden, and a one year old daughter, Sophia Rachel.

-Alisa Robbins Doctoroff is President of UJA-Federation of New York.
-She previously served as Chair of the Board, as well as Chair of the Commission on Jewish Identity and Renewal after years of involvement with its work, particularly in Israel and with young people.
+Alisa Robbins Doctoroff is a past president of UJA-Federation of New York.
+She also previously served as Chair of the Board, as well as Chair of the Commission on Jewish Identity and Renewal after years of involvement with its work, particularly in Israel and with young people.

-Ms. Doctoroff graduated from Harvard College and received an M.B.A at the University of Chicago Graduate School of Business.
+Alisa graduated from Harvard College and received an M.B.A at the University of Chicago Graduate School of Business.
 She also holds an M.A. in Jewish Studies from the Jewish Theological Seminary.
 She lives in New York City with her husband, Dan.
-They are the proud parents of Jacob (26), Ariel (23) and Jenna (21).
+They are the proud parents of Jacob (27), Ariel (24) and Jenna (22).

 Josh Joseph, son of Jim Joseph, is a man who wears many hats: